zakaria-x9/execx/README.md

 ### <a id="pipe"></a>Pipe

 Pipe appends a new command to the pipeline.
+Pipelines run on all platforms.

 ```go
 out, _ := execx.Command("printf", "go").